+The User may select the format of the Export (look and feel as per similar export grids in the application without violating IP/copyright laws) from the dropdown list above or below the grid and pressing the “Export” link (these controls will be localised).

-The PDF file will contain a single long table that contains all of the rows in the grid (not just the visible rows) with the data in the fields in the same format as the rows appear in the grid (i.e. where a Report Schedule has 3 CC: recipients there will be a single row in the PDF for that Report Schedule and the “Report Delivered To” field will contain the text: “(3 Recipients)”.Effort will be made to ensure the PDF is rendered using the Organisations stylesheet.
+The PDF export file will contain a single long table that contains all of the rows in the grid (not just the visible rows) with the data in the fields in the same format as the rows appear in the grid (i.e. where a Report Schedule has 3 CC: recipients there will be a single row in the PDF for that Report Schedule and the “Report Delivered To” field will contain the text: “(3 Recipients)”.
+The PDF will be rendered without using the Organisations stylesheet.

 The CSV export will contain a row for every recipient of every Report Schedule as shown below (note the addition of an extra column to identify multiple rows that belong to the same ReportSchedule, the number in this cell will be identical for each row of the same Report Schedule and different to rows for other report schedules even if the other Report Schedules have the same “Report Title” and “Report Type”):